-Although WHO has released the definition of health, the perception toward health could vary accross population.
-We are now facing aging population with chronic conditions and risk factors exposure.
-The precise definition of health will guide us how we run a healthcare system.
+Although the WHO has released the definition of health, the perception toward health could vary across populations.
+We are now facing an aging population with chronic conditions and risk factors exposure.
+The precise definition of health will guide us as to how we run a healthcare system.
 The introduction of value-based healthcare term drives us to evaluate our business, to not only talk about price and cost but also emphasize outcomes.
 Outcomes are something that matter to patients, not physicians, and should cover all necessary things to patients in a full cycle of care.
-The concept of value-based healthcare must be realized with implementation of an appropriate health payment scheme, inducing integrated and collaborated work by providers and the use of IT to deliver efficient healthcare.
-The concept of value-based healthcare aligns with patient-centered care that tries to humanize people rather than to look health as a business comodity by providing a range of services.
-Outcomes do not depend solely on mortality, but also on quality of life.
-This concept fits best with Hippocrates's quote "To cure sometimes, to treat often, to comfort always".
+The concept of value-based healthcare must be realized with the implementation of an appropriate health payment scheme, inducing integrated and collaborated work by providers and the use of IT to deliver efficient healthcare.
+The concept of value-based healthcare aligns with patient-centered care that tries to humanize people rather than to look at health as a business commodity by providing a range of services.
+Outcomes do not depend solely on mortality, but also on the quality of life.
+This concept fits best with Hippocrates's quote "To cure sometimes, to treat often, to comfort always."

 An illustration from Frist acknowledges several aspects of our discussion above.
 He tried to illustrate how we could conduct healthcare well nowadays.
 He described a patient who is compliant with his medication.
-He initially selected a primary care by comparing their online credentials, availabe performance rankings and pricing from reliable information platform.
-He also had his own electronic medical record which can be accessed from all health providers with his permission.
-When one day he has myocardial infarction and this is out of his residence and the usual medical provider, a nearby emergency department can access all necessary medical data on his permission.
-The bill charged would then be paid by the insurer slightly higher than the competitiors because of its recognized higher quality and performance [30].
-Therefore, the author suggests to expand primary care in value-based healthcare by also utilizing IT and IDS to overcome obstacles in delivering the most efficient healthcare.
+He initially selected a primary care by comparing their online credentials, available performance rankings, and pricing from reliable information platforms.
+He also had his own electronic medical record which can be accessed by all health providers with his permission.
+If one day, he has myocardial infarction and this is out of his residence and with the usual medical provider, a nearby emergency department can access all the necessary medical data with his permission.
+The bill charged would then be paid by the insurer which is slightly higher than the competitors because of its recognized higher quality and performance [30].
+Therefore, the author suggests expanding primary care in value-based healthcare by also utilizing IT and IDS to overcome obstacles in delivering the most efficient healthcare.